Li-Yuanshuo/aoifolution/Aoifolution is the new evolution: A Beginner's Guide for Aoifolution.md

    `pwd` means `print work directory`, it shows the current directory where you are right now.
 It works in everywhere.

    `home/` is the home directory for Aoifolution, and you are one of the users under it.

+   >NOTE: **directory? folder?**
+>
+> Folder and directory are essentially the same thing, but the terms are used in different contexts:
+> Folder is more commonly used in graphical user interfaces (GUIs), like in Windows or macOS, where files and directories are represented visually as folders.
+> Directory is used more often in command-line interfaces (CLI) or Unix/Linux environments.
+It refers to the same concept: a container that organizes files and other directories.

    <br><br>

 ### ***B. What do you have in your home directory? try:***
    ```bash
    liyuanshuo@aoifolution:~$ ls

    ```
    **Nothing!!** It makes sense if this is your first time log in your server, becasue you have nothing yet.